mind-and-motion/mind-and-motion.github.io/README.md

 # Website for the Mind & Motion Workshop
-Information about the workshop at CHI 2025.
+Information about the Mind and Motion workshop at UIST 2025.